puppetlabs-toy-chest/puppetlabs-aws/examples/manage-dns/README.md

 ## What

-For this example we'll create a Zone, along with an A record.
+For this example we'll create a Zone, along with an A record and a TXT record.
 We'll also show how to list current records of the supported types.

 The Zone we're creating is for `puppetlabs.com`, although when you run the example you may want to change that to your own domain.